telerik/ajax-docs/general-information/using-jquery/jquery-intellisense.md

         }

-    >note that changing the type of the object will remove the Telerik Static Client Library intellisense from it.
+    >note Changing the type of the object will remove the Telerik Static Client Library intellisense from it.
 So, you may want to consider assigning jQuery to a global variable:

     ![use variable for jQuery](images/store-jquery-in-variable-for-intellisense.png)